ZEISS-PiWeb/PiWeb-Api/_pages/SDK/v2.0/022-basics/0223-basics-measurementsandvalues.md

 --------------------------------------------------|------------------------------------------------------------------
-`Attribute[]` Attributes | The attributes that belong to that measurement `DateTime` Created | The time of creation, *set by server* `DateTime` LastModfified | The time of the last modification, *set by server* `Guid` PartUuid | The Uuid of the part to which the measurement belongs `SimpleMeasurementStauts` Status | A status containing information about characteristics in/out tolerance `DateTime` Time | The actual time of measuring
+`Attribute[]` Attributes | The attributes that belong to that measurement `DateTime` Created | The time of creation, *set by server* `DateTime` LastModified | The time of the last modification, *set by server* `Guid` PartUuid | The Uuid of the part to which the measurement belongs `SimpleMeasurementStatus` Status | A status containing information about characteristics in/out tolerance `DateTime` Time | The actual time of measuring
 `Guid` Uuid | The Uuid of the measurement
 {% endcapture %}